 These may happen as a result of what appears to be a minor accident in which the brain is jarred.
 Symptoms called soft signs to begin to appear afterward, sometimes after long periods of time.
 In either case, a TBI can have a profound effect on the quality of life, including the inability to work, interact with friends and family, and loss of body function.
 If you see any of these signs, contact the Ontario, Canada brain injury lawyers at Cariati Law immediately.

 Concussion: When the head receives a trauma, and the brain is jarred inside the skull, which can end in a period of confusion

 Retrograde Amnesia: Loss of memory of events that preceded the injury

 Anterograde Amnesia: Loss of forward memory after the injury

 Focal Injury: An injury to one part of the brain, leaving the other parts intact

 Diffuse Injury: Denotes widespread damage

-The Spinal Cord Injury lawyers at Cariati Law can help represent you if your spinal cord injury was caused by negligence.
-Was your spinal cord injury caused in an automobile accident, a fall at work or because of possible negligence?
+The brain injury lawyers at Cariati Law could help represent you if your brain injury was caused by negligence.
+Was your brain injury caused by a car accident, a slip and fall at work, or because of possible negligence?
 If you believe it was, call Cariati Law for help.
 We’ll investigate your situation thoroughly and see if you have a claim to recover damages.

-It is very important to hire an experienced spinal cord injury lawyer.
-Call Cariati Law to speak with an experienced lawyer.
+It is very important to hire an experienced brain injury lawyer.
+Call Cariati Law to speak with an experienced personal injury lawyer.
 It won’t cost you anything to discuss your case.

-Each and every Ontario, Canada injury & disability lawyer at our firm is innovative, highly experienced and result-oriented when serving the diverse legal needs of our clients.
+Each and every Ontario, Canada injury and disability lawyer at our firm is innovative, highly experienced, and result-oriented when serving the diverse legal needs of our clients.
 Our lawyers are committed to protecting your rights.
 When injured, make one call to Cariati Law.